Krushna-Nanda/Javascript-Notes/01_Basics/var_datatypes/README.md

 One standard practice that is often followed in JavaScript is using `"use strict";` at the beginning of your script.
 While it's not mandatory, it's considered a good practice.
 Let's delve into why this practice is beneficial.

 `"use strict";` is a pragma in JavaScript that enables strict mode.
-Introduced in ECMAScript 5 (ES5), strict mode assists in writing safer and more robust JavaScript code by identifying common coding mistakes and preventing "silent" errors.
-It aims to eliminate certain types of bugs and promote better coding practices.
+Introduced in ECMAScript 5 (ES5), strict mode assists in writing safer and more robust JavaScript code byidentifying common coding mistakes and preventing "silent" errors.
+It aims to eliminatecertain types of bugs and promote better coding practices.

 ## Benefits of Using Strict Mode